microsoft/ML-For-Beginners/TimeSeries/2-ARIMA/README.md

 > 🎓 Stationarity, from a statistical context, refers to data whose distribution does not change when shifted in time.
 Non-stationary data, then, shows fluctuations due to trends that must be transformed to be analyzed.
 Seasonality, for example, can introduce fluctuations in data and can be eliminated by a process of 'seasonal-differencing'.

 > 🎓 [Differencing](https://wikipedia.org/wiki/Autoregressive_integrated_moving_average#Differencing) data, again from a statistical context, refers to the process of transforming non-stationary data to make it stationary by removing its non-constant trend.
-"Differencing removes the changes in the level of a time series, eliminating trend and seasonality and consequently stabilizing the mean of the time series."[Paper by Shixiong et al](https://arxiv.org/abs/1904.07632)
+"Differencing removes the changes in the level of a time series, eliminating trend and seasonality and consequently stabilizing the mean of the time series."
+[Paper by Shixiong et al](https://arxiv.org/abs/1904.07632)

 Let's unpack the parts of ARIMA to better understand how it helps us model Time Series and help us make predictions against it.
 ## AR - for AutoRegressive